BROADSoftware/HADeploy/docsite/docs/more/altering_scope.md

 # Altering scope

-Sometime, it may be usefull to execute only parts of a full deployment.
+Sometime, it may be useful to execute only parts of a full deployment.
 May be you have only a small modification to propagate, and we want cut off execution time.
 Or may be some part are not relevant for your current context.

-HADeploy provide a mechanisme to scope the deployment (or removal) process to only some part, thus achieving partial execution.
+HADeploy provide a mechanism to scope the deployment (or removal) process to only some part, thus achieving partial execution.

 This mechanisme is driven by: